 Store the noodles at room temperature in a dark, cool room (pantry) or cabinet away from other food sources that have a strong odor, as the noodles could absorb these odors, and it will affect the taste.
 Vacuum packaging is also brilliant for this.

 Rotate your supply so that you always use the oldest noodles first.

 While the noodles last a long time, the soup package included can lose its flavor.
 If you have older noodles, you can still use them by using other sources for the flavor to replace the included soup package.

-If you feel the flavors are not tasty enough because they’re past the best before date, you can lift the taste by adding grated cheese, by mixing in sliced jerky, or mixing canned vegetable or meat in with the noodles, adding minced beef (hamburger meat), or adding some stock to the cooked noodles.
+If you feel the flavors are not tasty enough because they’re past the best-before date, you can lift the taste by adding grated cheese, by mixing in sliced jerky, or mixing canned vegetables or meat in with the noodles, adding minced beef (hamburger meat), or adding some stock to the cooked noodles.

 Checking If Noodles Are Good to Eat

-Obviously, we all prefer fresh over tastelessness.
+Obviously, we all prefer freshness over tastelessness.
 While Ramen noodles are not high in nutritional value, they are a good emergency food, as they are packed with carbohydrates for energy.